VimalaMoger/JS_jQuery_React_FEUI/README.md

 > Worked on _jQuery_ using CSS Styles:
   * Implemented jQuery syntax and Selector, external jQuery File, Events, multiple Event Handlers, Animate, Callback Functions, Chaining,...
   * Wrote a code for animation, X and Y coordinates
-> Made a React Calculator application with (+,-,/,*) functions.
+> React Simple Calculator application:
-  * Worked with React State Hook, Functional Components, Props, Callbacks, onClick Events.
+  * Worked with React State Hook, Functional Components, Properties, Callbacks, onClick Events.
   * Implemented Calculator Display and Operators.
+> React Connect-4 Clone Board Game:

+* Developed a functional and playable Small GameBoard with 16 Circles

+    * Used useEffect and useState Hooks while developing React app

+    * Implemented Callbacks in response to Click Events

+        * Pass properties to Components and Deconstruct these properties in child Components

+        * Style the components Header, Footer, and Board, with Different Styles including:
+            -  Dynamic, Inline and Dynamic classes

+        * Determine Winner and Draw condition.
+Update the Board Header with game State

+    * Footer in initializing the board.
+Implemented Computer player(Basic AI)

+    * Created some CSS Variables.

 ## Contents
 <!-- #### Libraries -->